srcrip/llmancer/README.md

             max_tokens = 4096,
             temperature = 0.7,
-            close_chat_buffer_on_win_closed = true, -- Whether to close the chat buffer when its window is closed })
+            close_chat_buffer_on_win_closed = true, -- Whether to close the chat buffer when its window is closed add_files_to_new_chat = "all", -- Which files to add to context when creating a new chat ("all", "current", or "none")
+        })
     end,
     keys = {